Vollinger0/esm/development.md

 - [ ] use pyinstaller to create a distributable program without any installation overhead: <https://pyinstaller.org/>
 - [ ] add more epmclient functions, especially the sync event announcements.
 - [+] fix all FS-modifying tests to use the test fixture of the usually existing ramdisk (R:)
-- [ ] implement warning/talkback via tickets for when an admin is required (e.g. low disk space, etc.)
-- [ ] implement warning/talkback to server chat for syncs, backups probably even random stuff with funny hamster sentences.
 - [ ] game-install should have the option to install the scenario? or...
 - [ ] tool to purge a list of playfields passed in the command line and/or file?
 - [ ] offer some kind of better interactive mode for different stuff